tkuwill/Useful-shell-script.dotfiles/README.md

 - Place this file in your /home/xxxx  (xxxx=user name).
 - You can share this online of course, but remember to cite the source.

-## If having any problems, email me.
-Each of the shell scripts will have my email in.
-However, I am not engineer, just learning Linux.
 > Helping each other, making us stronger!